Xi-L/Xi-L.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Our paper entitled [Hypervolume Maximization: A Geometric View of Pareto Set Learning]() was accepted by NeurIPS 2023.
+Our paper entitled [Neural Combinatorial Optimization with Heavy Decoder: Toward Large Scale Generalization]() was accepted by NeurIPS 2023.